 The state assures that this waiver amendment or renewal will be subject to any provisions or requirements included in the State's most recent and/or approved home and community-based settings Statewide Transition Plan.
-The state will implement any CMCS required changes by the end of the transition period as outlined in the home and community-based settings Statewide Transition Plan.
+The state will implement any CMCS required changes by the end of the transition period as outlined in the home and community-based settings Statewide Transition Plan

-rovide additional needed information for the waiver (optional): Appendix A: Waiver Administration and Operation 1.
-State Line of Authority for Waiver Operation.
-Specify the state line of authority for the operation of the waiver (select one): The waiver is operated by the state Medicaid agency.
-Specify the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one) The Medical Assistance Unit.
-Specify the unit name: (Do not complete item A-2) Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.
-Specify the division/unit name.
-This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.
-(Complete item A-2-a).
-The waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency. and married to operated by a separate agency of the state that is not a arribbon and of the intentional agency.
+Additional Ne eded Information (Optional) Provide additional 1 needed information for the waiver (optional): Appendix A: V Waiver Administration and Operation 1.
+State Line (one): of Authority for Waiver Operation.
+Specify the state line of authority for the operation of the waiver (select The wa niver is operated by the state Medicaid agency.
+Specify y the Medicaid agency division/unit that has line authority for the operation of the waiver program (select one): Th ne Medical Assistance Unit. $S{ m I}$ pecify the unit name: (L Do not complete item A-2) Ar nother division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit. - becify the division/unit name.
+This includes administrations/divisions under the umbrella agency that has been entified as the Single State Medicaid Agency.
+(0 Complete item A-2-a).

+The waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.